apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 Fully distributed locks that are globally synchronous, meaning at any snapshot in time no two clients think they hold the same lock.
-These can be implemented using ZooKeeeper.
+These can be implemented using ZooKeeper.
 As with priority queues, first define a lock node.

 ###### Note